Santroller/Santroller/latency/bluetooth.md

 | %2f skip        | 0%        | 0%                     | 0%             | 2%        |
 | %3f skip        | 0%        | 0%                     | 0%             | 0%        |

+Note that in the below graph, you can click on legends to show and hide different controllers when comparing.

 {% include bluetooth.html %}